aws/aws-cdk-go/awscdk/awscodecommit/README.md

 import sns "github.com/aws/aws-cdk-go/awscdk"
 import "github.com/aws/aws-cdk-go/awscdk"

-var repo repository
+var repo Repository
-var project pipelineProject
+var project PipelineProject
-var myTopic topic
+var myTopic Topic

 // starts a CodeBuild project when a commit is pushed to the "main" branch of the repo